Caernarfon (UK Parliament constituency): Caernarvon Boroughs 1832–1950

 The Caernarvon Boroughs was a district of boroughs constituency, which grouped a number of parliamentary boroughs in Caernarvonshire into one single member constituency.
 The voters in each participating borough cast ballots, which were added together over the whole district to decide the result of the poll.
 The enfranchised communities in this district, from 1832, were the six boroughs of Caernarvon, Bangor, Conway, Criccieth, Nevin, and Pwllheli.

-The exact boundaries of the parliamentary boroughs in the district were altered by the Parliamentary Boundaries Act 1868, but the general nature of the constituency was unchanged.
+The exact boundaries of the parliamentary boroughs in the district were altered by the Boundary Act 1868, but the general nature of the constituency was unchanged.
 There were no further boundary changes in the 1885 redistribution of parliamentary seats.

 In 1918 the constituency was redefined, to include the then local government areas of the Municipal Boroughs of Bangor, Caernarvon, Conway, and Pwllheli; the Urban Districts of Criccieth, Llandudno, Llanfairfechan and Penmaenmawr, as well as the parish of Nevin.

 From 1918 to 1950 the administrative county of Caernarvonshire was divided into two seats: Caernarvon Boroughs and a Caernarvonshire county constituency.
 The territory of the borough seat was enclaved within the county constituency.
 Different local authorities, included in the borough constituency, were not necessarily adjoining.